mturnwall/mirum-base/styleguide/sass_styleguide.md

 }
 ```

-Any local variables should be at the beginning of the ruleset before an extends, includes, or declrations.
+Any local variables should be at the beginning of the ruleset before any extends, includes, or declrations.
 The local variable should also be followed by a blank line.

 ```sass
 .my-class {